ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 ::

     [ClusteringSettings]
-    FileHandler=eZFSFileHandler
+    FileHandler=eZFS2FileHandler
     [...]

 Extra configuration for eZFS2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-eZFS2FileHandler comes with a few configuration directives, it is safe to
+eZFS2FileHandler comes with a few configuration directives, it is safe to use the default values.
-use the default values.
-But in case you want something more specific to your
-project you can update the following configuration directives
+In case you want something more specific to your project you can update the following configuration directives

 file.ini : NonExistantStaleCacheHandling[]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~